vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/trees/readme.md

     }
 ```
 #### Use of InOrder Traversal
-- In a binary search tree, we can retrieve all the data in sorted order using in-order traversal.
+- In a binary search tree, we can retrieve all the data in sorted enrichedTransaction using in-enrichedTransaction traversal.

 ### Postorder Traversal